 What is the role of employers in the Tax-free Childcare scheme?

 Employers are not obliged to play a role in the Tax-free Childcare scheme as the scheme will operate directly between parents and the Government.
-Parents will be able to set up and pay into their own childcare accounts online, which the Government will then top up at the rate of 20%, up to an annual limit of £2,000 per child (or in the case of a disabled child up to £4,000).
+Parents can set up and pay into their own childcare accounts online, which the Government will then top up with a contribution of 20% of the childcare costs, up to an annual limit of £2,000 per child (or in the case of a disabled child up to £4,000).
 However, employers can choose to play a voluntary role by providing employees with information on the scheme and/or by paying into employees' childcare accounts.

 Employers can act as a source of information on the scheme, for example by referring employees to the Government web portal for advice.
 A useful time to provide this information may be prior to and on return from periods of family-related leave.
 This option may appeal to employers that do not currently offer employer-supported childcare (ie childcare vouchers or directly contracted childcare).